 Squarespace also automatically generates sitemaps, making it easier for search engines to crawl and index the site.
 However, the control over SEO aspects isn’t as granular as WordPress.

-Squarespace doesn’t offer as much control over technical SEO elements, such as schema markup or custom robots.txt files, compared to more advanced platforms.
+Specifically, Squarespace doesn’t offer as much control over technical SEO elements, such as schema markup or custom robots.txt files, compared to more advanced platforms.

 There is a limited plug-in marketplace to extend the functionality of your front end, and this can often be the difference between providing a great user experience and repeat visitors.

-Shopify LogoShopify
+Shopify

 If you’re running an online store, Shopify is a strong contender.
 It provides SEO-friendly features tailored for e-commerce, such as customisable headlines, titles, and meta tags.

-It does have some drawbacks from an indexing point of view, as it automatically creates canonical URLs and specific URL structures through collection pages.
-While not a negative in terms of SEO, the number of URLs can lead to a loss in crawl budget unless you purchase a particular theme or implement a developer fix.
+The page builders featured are very easy to use, and with a wide range of plugins available on the Shopify marketplace, you can extend the functionality of your website without much, if any, developer assistance.
+It has some drawbacks from an indexing point of view, as it automatically creates canonical URLs and specific URL structures via collection pages.
+While not a negative for SEO, the number of URLs can drain crawl budget unless you purchase a specific theme or implement a developer fix.

 What Website Builder to Choose?